DebonairSM/vsol-admin/docs/archive/phase1-security-implementation.md

 **Completed:** November 1, 2025
 **Status:** Historical documentation - features are now part of the main system

-This document archives the Phase 1 security implementation that established core security foundations for the VSol Admin application.
+This document archives the Phase 1 security implementation that established core security foundations for the Company Portal application.

 ## Overview